etbay/BrainBatch/sprint2_report.md

 ## What's New (User Facing)
  * Users can create study groups
  * Users can access a study group and send messages
- * Users can create an account and login

 ## Work Summary (Developer Facing)
 This sprint we focused on group creation and chatting.
 We mainly spent time attempting to learn about how to setup Supabase, Digital Ocean, and Flask.
 We were able to successfully setup and use Supabase, alongside create a Digital Ocean account.
 Flask has been looked into, however nothing major has been done with it yet.
 Overall, we have established a foundation in for the server side logic and UI to further expand upon in sprint 3.